Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

         * > (2015, Attention to Scale) FCN-8s [38] gradually learns finer-scale prediction from lower layers (initialized with coarser-scale prediction).
         * > (2015, U-Net) The main idea in [9] is to supplement a usual contracting network by successive layers, where pooling operators are replaced by upsampling operators.
 Hence, these layers increase the resolution of the output.
 In order to localize, high resolution features from the contracting path are combined with the upsampled output.
 A successive convolution layer can then learn to assemble a more precise output based on this information.
         * > (2015, SegNet) Each decoder in the Fully Convolutional Network (FCN) architecture [2] learns to upsample its input feature map(s) and combines them with the corresponding encoder feature map to produce the input to the next decoder.
+        * > (2015, ParseNet) The FCN approach can be thought of as sliding an classification network around an input image, and processes each sliding window area independently.
+In particular, FCN disregards global information about an image, thus ignoring potentially useful scene-level semantic context.
         * > (2016, FPN) FCN [24] sums partial scores for each category over multiple scales to compute semantic segmentations.
         * > (2016, RefineNet) The FCN method in [36] adds prediction layers to middle layers to generate prediction scores at multiple resolutions.
 They average the multi-resolution scores to generate the final prediction mask.
         * > (2021, PVT) In the early stages, FCN introduced a fully convolutional architecture to generate a spatial segmentation map for a given image of any size.